 The objective of the ASAP is to encourage air carrier and repair station employees to voluntarily report safety information that may be critical to identifying potential precursors to accidents.
 Under ASAP, safety issues are resolved through corrective action rather than through punishment or discipline.
 An ASAP is based on a safety partnership that includes FAA and the certificate holder, and usually includes a third party, such as the employee's labor organization.

 Aviation Safety Reporting System (ASRS)

-ASRS collects safety reports from the entire aviation industry, analyzes them for trends and provides those trends and reports to the industry through (1) direct contact with organizations like the FAA, NTSB and Boeing, (2) alerts, newsletters and magazines, (3) research services, and (4) a public website.
-This is a national program funded by the FAA and managed by NASA.
+ASRS collects safety reports from the entire aviation industry, analyzes them for trends and provides those trends and reports to the industry through (1) direct contact with organizations like FAA, NTSB, and Boeing, (2) alerts, newsletters and magazines, (3) research services, and (4) a public website.
+This is a national program funded by FAA and managed by NASA.

 Flight Operational Quality Assurance (FOQA)

 FOQA collects and analyzes digital flight data generated during normal line operations.
 FOQA programs provide greater insight into the total flight operations environment.
 FOQA data is unique because it can provide objective information that is not available through other methods.
 The information and insights provided by FOQA can improve safety by significantly enhancing training effectiveness, operational procedures, maintenance and engineering procedures, and air traffic control procedures.

 - 8900.1, Flight Standards Information Management System (FSIMS), Vol. 11, Chap.2, Sec.
 2, Flight Operational Quality Assurance (FOQA) (PDF)